Gazen27/Gazen27/README.md

 <img src= "https://github.com/user-attachments/assets/24ce28cd-11a5-45fb-acd0-c613ece7aa72" width= "100" hspace=20>

 # My Repositories
 Some of the repository below may be private at the moment.
-Every repository is under the MIT license.
+Every repository is under MIT license.
 > [OOBD-LabManager](https://github.com/Gazen27/LabManager) - Platform for a Scientific Laboratory (Academic project)

 > [LASD-Libraries](https://github.com/Gazen27/LASD-Libraries) - Implementation of a C++ library set.
 (Academic project)